OraOpenSource/OXAR/docs/ssl.md

 Syntax: `./node4ords/letsencrypt.sh <domainname> <emailaddress>`

 Node4ORDS will be stopped and restarted during this process and its configuration will be updated to use the new signed certificates rather than the default unsigned certificate.

+## Forcing HTTPS over HTTP

+To force HTTPS only connections modify `/opt/node4ords/config.js` and set `config.web.https.forceHttps = true`.
+In the future this option may be `true` by default.